RyanQuey/data-utils-for-java/README.md

 1) update the pom.xml var `project-package.version`
 2) In parent project that uses this, set an env var there, and reference the new version, so other projects can find the pom/jar file with the new version.

-In my projects, this looks like changing a script that changes all the env vars
+In my projects, this looks like changing a script that changes all the env vars.
+I like to use $DATA_UTILS_VERSION

+Note that this env vars stuff is only for the sake of the parent project; this repo does not use it at all (currently)